gostevedore/stevedore/examples/05-build-on-cascade-example/README.md

 ## Stack
 The stack required to run this example is defined in a [Docker Compose file](./docker-compose.yml).
 The stack consists of three services: a Docker Registry, a Docker Registry authorization and a Stevedore service.
 The Docker registry is used to store the Docker images built by Stevedore during the example execution.
 The Stevedore service is where the example is executed.

-The Stevedore service is built from a container which is defined in the [Dockerfile](https://github.com/gostevedore/stevedore/blob/main/test/stack/client/Dockerfile) present in the `test/stack/client` directory.
+The Stevedore service is built from a container which is defined in that [Dockerfile](https://github.com/gostevedore/stevedore/blob/main/examples/05-build-on-cascade-example/stack/stevedore/Dockerfile).

 ## Usage
 The example comes with a Makefile that can help you execute common actions, like starting the stack to run the example or attaching to a container in the stack to perform specific tasks.